Tech-NewLife/mail-vps-field-guide/README.md

-# Independent Mail VPS Handbook
+# Mail VPS Field Guide

 A practical shortlist of infrastructure providers for people who intend to run their own SMTP server.